dmbarbour/glas/docs/GlasCLI.md

             # rewrites to
         glas --run cli.opname a b c

 The referenced module may directly describe an application or may describe a staged compiler, treating the remaining arguments as a program in a user-defined language.
-The intention is to shift most logic into the glas module system, and to keep the command line simple and free of clutter.
+Aside from running a module, we'll provide a few alternative run modes and toolkits via commands other than `--run`.

+        # running files and inline scripts
+        glas --script(.Lang)* ScriptFile Args
+        glas --cmd(.Lang)+ ScriptText Args

+        # built-in toolkits
+        glas --config (Operation)
+        glas --module (Operation)
+        glas --cache (Operation)

+        # conventions
+        glas --version
+        glas --help

+But the executable shouldn't have too much more built-in logic than is required to compile and run a module.
+Ideally, most logic is eventually shifted into the module system.
+For example, the `--module` toolkit should eventually be extended and improved by a `cli.module` application in the module system.

 ## Configuration